What is Pea Gravel?Posted on - 13.04.21

 Where Does Pea Gravel Come From?

 Pea gravel is mostly harvested near water or from water beds and is the result of natural weathering.
 This is what gives it its smoothed and rounded appearance.
-It’s shape, size and colour depends on the environment that it's been exposed to.
+Its shape, size and colour depending on the environment that it's been exposed to.
 For example, the colour of pea gravel can change according to the minerals surrounding it.

 It’s shape and size will also be determined by the level of weathering that it was exposed to.
 The name itself comes from the fact that the individual rocks are usually no larger than the size of a pea.

 Thanks to its versatility, pea gravel has proven popular amongst DIY enthusiasts and tradesmen alike.
 Thanks to its aesthetic properties, many people like to use it for landscaping their homes.
 Popular examples of this include new driveways and garden surfaces.
 Especially if there is a pond in your garden, pea gravel can make it look more natural.

 As well as making your new driveway pop, people can often find that gravel offers a better alternative surface to mud that may have been there before.
 Not only that, but by having a gravel entrance, people often find the sound that it makes quite therapeutic.

 In addition to its aesthetic qualities, pea gravel also comes with a variety of other helpful benefits.
 For example, as far as decorative aggregates go, it is affordable and easy to install.
 Not only that, but it can also suppress weeds from growing, retain moisture and you don’t have to worry about it decomposing.
 It can also be used around the base of a home to keep rodents out as they cannot dig into pea gravel.

 Thanks to its ability to retain moisture, it is also a great tool to use to improve the drainage of your garden or your driveway.
 You won’t have to worry about maintenance either as a simple rake every now and again should get them back to looking their best.